Free-Macrame-Patterns.com Logo

 Larks Head Knot

-I've also included instructions for a unique application of this important knot.
-It's called the Nestled Mount.
-I found it in a book written in 1899, so it's a vintage technique, and is not very well known.
+It was found in a book written in 1899, so it's a vintage knot, and is not very well known.

-Step A: You need one or more holding cords, secured to your board horizontally.
+Step 1: To practice, secure one holding cord to your board horizontally.

-Fold another cord and place it under the holding cords.
-The fold should be at the bottom and the ends at the top.
+Fold one working cord in half, and place it under the holding cord.
+The folded area should be forward, with the ends heading towards the back of the board.

-Pass them under the folded area, pulling them firmly.
+Pass them under the folded area of the working cord.

-That's called the head, and many Macrame patterns refer to that area, when describing the direction it will face.
+That portion is called the head, and many Macrame patterns refer to that area when describing the direction it will face (forward or backward).

 Macrame Cord Divider